 The bottom line

 Whether you have a thin credit file or have average credit but want to qualify for better rates and terms, you can always improve your credit score.
 Start from where you are now and focus on tackling your existing debts.
 If you need extra help, don’t hesitate to contact a credit repair service.
 Otherwise, take advantage of the various financial resources and online tools available to build your credit.

 One important factor in your credit score is credit utilization.
 The lower the credit utilization, the better it is for your score.
 Generally, using no more than 30% of your available credit is recommended.
 That doesn’t mean you should apply for multiple new accounts just to increase your available credit.
 Doing so will result in more hard inquiries and could be a red flag to potential lenders.

 According to Experian, 21% of consumers have a credit score of 800+.
 There are a few ways to get your score this high.
 Keep your credit utilization low — the average person with an 800+ FICO Score has a 6% credit utilization.
 Monitor your credit report so you can quickly catch any errors and determine areas you could improve credit-wise.
 Try also to keep your accounts open and in good standing to build up your credit history.
 Making on-time payments and keeping your credit mix varied — without applying for too many new accounts at once — can also help.

 Having poor credit means more frequent rejections from loan or credit card applications, higher interest rates, less favorable loan terms, higher insurance premiums and larger deposits on rentals.
 Bad credit can also keep you from getting certain jobs, especially in the financial or management fields.

 Most borrowers qualify for federal student loans without having credit first.
 Therefore, your interest rate is not affected by your credit score.
-However, some private lenders will require a minimum credit score or have other eligibility criteria.
+However, some private lenders require a minimum credit score or other eligibility criteria.
 Depending on your score, you might benefit from a lower interest rate or a better repayment plan.